 I set out to lose 20 pounds, but I ended up in a place I never could have imagined.
 And what I realize now is that the journey isn’t about weight loss at all.

 It’s about learning to calm our minds, sleep restfully and manage the inevitable stress in our lives.

-It’s about protecting ourselves from a dysfunctional environment of processed foods, sedentary lifestyles and joint repair surgeries.
+It’s about protecting ourselves from a dysfunctional environment of processed foods and sedentary lifestyles.

-It’s about taking a clear-eyed, compassionate look at ourselves, accepting where we are now, and bravely stepping forward in new directions.
+It’s about taking a clear-eyed, loving and accepting look at where we are now, and bravely stepping forward in new directions.